planmap-eu/storymaps/example_gare.md

 ### About geometries

-Each chapter may/will have a geometry associated to it.
-For instance, if we are telling the story of curiosity traversing some surface feature we will use points over a line to locate the steps of the rover throught the story.
-In this case, for instance, each chapter could be very similar to a GeoJSON node and use a `geometry` structure:
+Each chapter may have a geometry associated to it.
+For instance, if we are telling the story of Curiosity traversing some surface feature we will use points over a line to locate the steps of the rover through the story.
+In this case, for instance, each chapter could be very similar to a GeoJSON node and use a `geometry` structure with `Point`s:
 ```
 geometry: {
   coordinates: ["longitude", "latitude"]
   type: Point
 }
 ```
-On the other hand, if pinpointing a specific location is not part of the chapter, but rather a whole area (a crater, for example), then an "extent" information looks a better choice.
+On the other hand, if pinpointing a specific location is not part of the chapter, but instead a whole area (a crater, for example), then an "extent" information looks a better choice.

+#### Data structure - v2

+It is clear that each stop/chapter is composed by the content that goes to the sidebar/popup/modal (a `div` in general), and a map layer.

+Previously, it has been discussed about using a GeoJSON as the data structuring holding the story content, which seems to work very well for traverses, but doesn't seem to work for when we need complex, varied features -- like in a (vector) map --, where a whole `FeaturesCollection` (in GeoJSON terms) would be necessary.

+Maybe the solution then is to have each stop composed by a `map` and a `div` sections, where each on could be set independently.
+Analogously, we may think about a structure similar to GeoJSON, but expanded to our needs.